kthackse/website/README.md

 - Create a Slack bot on `https://api.slack.com/apps/new`.
 - Activate incoming webhooks and add a webhook URL to the `#webdev-activity` channel.
 - Add the bot to your workspace.
-- Set the client ID and secret in `server.sh`.
+- Set the client ID, client secret and internal Slack webhook URL in `server.sh`.

 ## Project update